 Via different modes of control, the colour produced can be adjusted in intensity from bold vibrant colours to soft pastel shades, offering an extensive range of colour options across the spectrum.

-RGBW (Red, Green, Blue, White) is the latest development in RGB technology and offers an even wider portfolio of colour options.
+RGB+CCT (Red, Green, Blue, White and Warmwhite) is the latest development in RGB technology and offers an even wider portfolio of colour options.

-With it’s dual circuit technology, RGBW is able to produce a dedicated white or warmwhite light output with colour changing options.
+With it’s dual circuit technology, RGBCCT is able to produce a dedicated white and warmwhite light output with colour changing options.

 Colour Temperature Measured in Degrees Kelvin